-"Development" means the stage after a decision to go into Production has been made, but before actual Production commences.
+"Dene" means "Developer" means "Development" means the stage after a decision to go into Production has been made, but before actual Production commences.

 "Direct" has the same meaning, for the purpose of distinguishing between a direct tax and an indirect tax, as in class 2 of section 92 of the Constitution Act, 1867.